fara-pug/fara-pug/index.md

     -   /say take that X
     -   /say stand by that X

--   An exclamation mark turns /say into /shout
+-   An exclamation mark turns /say into /shout,
+    -   example /say thief!

 -   use **/shout come here** when searching for people.
     (repeat with "**z**" as you walk around.)

 There's probably some (much?) more to say and other banter to be had.
-Many of the options seem to make the most sense for a [Politician](#orgc07ffbc) however.
+Many of the options seem to make the most sense for a [Politician](#org63293ea) however.

-Weird fact: Mercs will sometimes say things and other NPC not in your party will speak back to them.
-Thats freaky cool.
+Weird fact: Mercs and other NPC's sometimes say random things to one another!

 Weirder link about upperercase for extra loud shouting! <http://tom7.org/lowercase/>

-<a id="orgb460552"></a>
+<a id="org542fff1"></a>

 # Supplemental

-<a id="orgb328ac9"></a>
+<a id="org8af6c10"></a>

 ## Random Notes from Discord